 - Exchange-listed securities

 - Foreign issues

 - Corporate debt securities

 - U.S. government securities

 Crawford Investment Counsel Investment Philosophy

 The firm also engages in fixed-income and balanced strategies that invest across the universe of stocks and bonds.
 Its strategies are driven by in-depth research into the markets.
-As the firm notes, its equity and fixed income investment teams are made up of 13 investment professionals, many of whom have MBAs and/or the chartered financial analyst (CFA) designation.

 Fees Under Crawford Investment Counsel

 Crawford Investment Counsel charges fees as a percentage of client assets under management (AUM).
 The current fee schedules are below:

 |More than $3MM||0.50%|